Ada Henry Van Pelt: Early life

 Ada Henry Van Pelt was born in Princeton, Kentucky in 1838.
 The events of the Civil War shaped Ada's life from an early age.
 Her brother, Colonel A.P Henry, was the commander of the 15th Kentucky Cavalry regiment.
 Her husband Captain Charles E. Van Pelt, whom she married in 1864, commanded the 48th Kentucky Volunteer Mounted Infantry Regiment.
 Her father, Major C.B Henry, owes the protection of his fortunes from raiders to Ada.
 She hid her father's savings from his career in banking in her hoop-skirt when she heard the Confederates were coming to their area, hiding these savings in their house and protecting it from the looters.
 She was a temperance and suffrage activist as well.
 For six years, she was a main writer and editor of the Pacific Ensign, and also served as the President of the Pacific Coast Women's Press Association.
 She went on many speaking tours, lecturing on her time working with the Red Cross during the Spanish-American War.
-After the end of the Civil War, Ada and her husband relocated to Nebraska, where she helped found the Lincoln City Library.
+After the end of the Civil War, Ada and her husband relocated to Nebraska, where she helped found the Lincoln City Libraries and was their first Librarian.
 After his death in 1889, she moved to California.